-The Iron King Evades Arrest by Appearing at a Commissioner's Office.
+The Iron King Evades Arrest by Appearing at Commissioner's Office.

-Andrew Carnegie, the multi-millionaire and iron master, bowed to the law of New York state last week, apologized for having apparently dodged jury duty, and is now enrolled in the list of 3,100 specially selected citizens to try criminal cases in New York county.
-For nearly two years Special Commissioner to Jurors Henry Wintrop Gray had tried to subpoena Mr. Carnegie to come to his office at Fifth avenue and Eighteenth street and testify as to his qualification as a juror.
+Andrew Carnegie, the multi-million-aire and iron master, bowed to the law of New York state last week, apolof New York state last week, apologized for having apparently dodged

+jury duty, and is now enrolled in the

+list of 3,100 specially selected citizens

+to try criminal cases in New York

+county.
+For nearly two years Special

+Commissioner to Jurors Henry Winthrop Gray had tried to subpoena Mr.

+Carnegie to come to his office at Fifth

+avenue and Eighteenth street and teslify as to his ousliffication as a furor we and Eighteenth street and testify as to his qualification as a juror.
 He was finally served at his house, 5 West Fifty-first street, early this month, but he did not obey the summons until a few days ago.
-A warrant has been placed in the hands of Under Sheriff Mulvaney, but as Mr. Carnegie sent word that he would appear before Commissioner Gray he was not arrested.
-Mr. Carnegie's name was added to the roll after the customary questions had been favorably answered and the affidavit signed.
+A warrant has been placed in the hands of Under Sheriff Mulvaney, but as Mr. Carnegie sent word that he would an.
+Carnegie sent word that he would appear before Commissioner Gray he was not arrested.
+Mr. Carnegle's name was added to the roll after the customary questions had been favorably answered and the affidavit signed.